nicolehao34/LeadGen.AI/README.md

 ### Allowing multiple selections on target events page

 Right now, you can only select one target event because it's a prototype.
 In the future, the end-user will be able to select multiple events.

+### Adding Lead Genneration Progress Bar/Animation
+Need to add either (1) a Progress bar that will show the lead generation status or (2) a generating leads animation after clicking on the generate leads button.

 ### Exporting leads and uploading them to CRM platforms
 As title.
 The backend for this is not implemented yet.
 But would help with Dupont Tedlar's workflow integration.